RJPearson94/demo-typescript-inversify-app/shared/README.md

-# Example Typescript Inversify Express App
+# Example Typescript Inversify App

-Example app to prototype Dependency Injection in TypeScript.
+This is the shared code for an example app to prototype Dependency Injection in TypeScript.

-Dependencies used include:

-* Typescript
-* Typescript Aliases
-* Inversify
-* Inversify Express Utils

-For the full list see `package.json`

 ## Prerequisites

 You will need:

-* Port 3000 free
 * Yarn (code written using v1.16.0)
 * Command Prompt